 With the early recruiting rules, proponents hope that athletes will have the opportunity to focus on skill development at an early age and take more time to determine what they want out of their college experience.
 They will be able to go on unofficial visits and decide on their future course of study as high school upperclassmen.
-For more information about these rules, check out our blog post.
+For more information about these rules, check out this page.

 These rule changes will likely put more emphasis on athletes and families needing to be proactive early in the recruiting process.
 With top prospects beginning offered official visits their junior year, this means even more schools can lock down their recruiting classes early.
 In other words, if you want to compete at a top tier program, you need to start the process of discussing schools and understanding the recruiting journey during your freshman year.
 If you wait until your junior or senior year, there may not be any spots left on the roster for your recruiting class.

 And early recruiting doesn’t just affect DI and upper-level DII schools.
 Lower-level DII, DIII and NAIA schools usually wait to see who doesn’t get picked up by the top-tier programs and start recruiting there.
 However, the quicker DI recruiting classes fill up, the faster the other division levels can start their processes, as well.

 The best way to stay on top of recruiting in the current climate is to do your research and get started as soon as possible.
 Every recruiting journey is different, so your family may not be ready to commit to the recruiting process as a middle schooler.
 However, if you’re a freshman or sophomore in high school, start doing your research about recruiting and figuring out the schools you’re interested in.
 Make academics a priority and, for most sports, start pulling together your highlight/skills videos.